rjsylvia/COSC-473/README.md

 - [x] Find a way to get machine IP address.

-- [ ] Use IP address to determine what CSV file to read for class schedule section.
+- [ ] Use IP address to determine what CSV file to read for class schedule section. **(Update 3/19) Tested my approach with my local IP addresses on my laptop and desktop and it DOES read a different file depending on what machine I was running it on.
+All this needs is testing on the actual TV monitors and their corresponding IP addresses to make sure it 100% works.**

 Remaining Timeline (Anyone can add to this):